-Most Master's level GAs work during their first two semesters as research or teaching assistants, and then teach two (2) sections of COMM 2381 during the fall and spring semesters of their second year.
+If you are granted an assistantship, and you do not have 18 hours of coursework in Communication, you will be assigned a research assistantship for your first year in the program.
+After that, GAs start with teaching two (2) sections of COMM 2381 during the fall and spring semesters.
 Doctoral level GAs typically teach two (2) sections of COMM 2381 per semester throughout their assistantship, though there are sometimes research assistant assignments, as well as assignments to advanced undergraduate courses.
-GA assignments are determined by the Director of Graduate Studies, the Chair, and the graduate faculty.
+GA assignments are determined by the Director of Graduate Studies, the Chair, and the Undergraduate Coordinator.

 Doctoral students with at least three (3) semesters of experience teaching COMM 2381: Oral Communication can apply to for a Graduate Assistantship with the University's Center for Communication and Writing.

 The Graduate School also offers a range of Doctoral and Master's assistantships and fellowships, as well as help finding academic and nonacademic units at the University of Memphis who are in need of GAs.